pachterlab/LSCHWCP_2023/README.md

 # Efficient and accurate detection of viral sequences at single-cell resolution reveals novel viruses perturbing host gene expression

-Data, code, and figures generated in the manuscript
+This repository contains data, code, and figures generated for the manuscript:
 ```
-Laura Luebbert, Delaney K Sullivan, Maria Carilli, Kristjan Eldjarn Hjorleifsson, Alexander Viloria Winnett, Tara Chari, Lior Pachter (2023).
-Efficient and accurate detection of viral sequences at single-cell resolution reveals novel viruses perturbing host gene expression. bioRxiv 2023.12.11.571168; doi: https://doi.org/10.1101/2023.12.11.571168
+Laura Luebbert, Delaney K Sullivan, Maria Carilli, Kristján Eldjárn Hjörleifsson, Alexander Viloria Winnett, Tara Chari, Lior Pachter (2023).
+[Efficient and accurate detection of viral sequences at single-cell resolution reveals novel viruses perturbing host gene expression](https://www.biorxiv.org/content/10.1101/2023.12.11.571168). bioRxiv 2023.12.11.571168; doi: https://doi.org/10.1101/2023.12.11.571168
 ```
-Read the article here: [https://www.biorxiv.org/content/10.1101/2023.12.11.571168](https://www.biorxiv.org/content/10.1101/2023.12.11.571168)
+The preprint is posted on the bioRxiv: [https://www.biorxiv.org/content/10.1101/2023.12.11.571168](https://www.biorxiv.org/content/10.1101/2023.12.11.571168)

-The [Notebooks](https://github.com/pachterlab/LSCHWCP_2023/tree/main/Notebooks) folder contains all analyses that were performed within the scope of this manuscript, from the raw data to the final figure, in immediately executable Google Colab notebooks.
+The [Notebooks](https://github.com/pachterlab/LSCHWCP_2023/tree/main/Notebooks) folder contains code to perform all analyses that were used for the preprint, starting with pre-processing of the raw data all the way to final figure generation.
+The notebooks are easily and readily executable via Google Colaboratory with a link directly to the site from each notebook page.

 Large datasets are stored on [Caltech Data](https://data.caltech.edu/records/sh33z-hrx98?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjlhNDNkZWVkLTRiODYtNDIwMS1hNTcwLTYyNDZhOGYwZjU3YyIsImRhdGEiOnt9LCJyYW5kb20iOiI3YTU1MDY5MjEzY2Y0ZmMyNjVlODMyYTZlOWQ4MTUxMCJ9.RkUlR18JUioegjOX_7m89ngFcatseZGRLZaadwc8X0GgzCxztvnkNc6rUMT8ozAta2LEcpwhdOq33QOH9Slj7g).

-[Click here](https://htmlpreview.github.io/?https://github.com/pachterlab/LSCHWCP_2023/blob/main/krona_plot.html) to view the interactive Krona plot showing all viruses expressed above the QC threshold in macaque cells that passed quality control broken down by animal, timepoint, taxonomy, and fraction of positive cells occupied by each virus.
+[Click here](https://htmlpreview.github.io/?https://github.com/pachterlab/LSCHWCP_2023/blob/main/krona_plot.html) to view the interactive Krona plot showing all viruses expressed above the QC threshold in macaque cells that passed quality control, broken down by animal, timepoint, taxonomy, and fraction of positive cells occupied by each virus.

-The [precomputed_refs](https://github.com/pachterlab/LSCHWCP_2023/tree/main/precomputed_refs) folder contains precomputed reference indices for the detection of viral RNA in sequencing data (through alignment to the [optimized PalmDB](https://github.com/pachterlab/LSCHWCP_2023/tree/main/PalmDB)) with masked human (or mouse) genome and transcriptome.
+The [precomputed_refs](https://github.com/pachterlab/LSCHWCP_2023/tree/main/precomputed_refs) folder contains precomputed reference indices for the detection of viral RNA in sequencing data (through alignment to the [optimized PalmDB](https://github.com/pachterlab/LSCHWCP_2023/tree/main/PalmDB)) and with masked human (or mouse) genome and transcriptome.

-A description of kallisto, bustools, and kb-python including tutorials can be found here: https://www.biorxiv.org/content/10.1101/2023.11.21.568164v1
+A description of kallisto, bustools, and kb-python including tutorials for their use can be found here: https://www.biorxiv.org/content/10.1101/2023.11.21.568164v1

 <br>
 </br>